How to Dehydrate Garlic in a Dehydrator

 Storing Your Garlic Powder

 The fruit, or more accurately, the ‘powder’ of your labor should be stored properly to maintain its integrity.
 Keep your homemade garlic powder in an airtight glass container, stowed away out of direct sunlight and heat.
+For best results, store the container in a cool dry place to maximize shelf life and preserve flavor.
+Adding rice to a container of garlic powder can help prevent clumping by absorbing moisture.
 If you’ve followed along, you’re now equipped with the know-how to craft your own, flavorful garlic powder right in your kitchen!

 Garlic Variations: Black Garlic and Roasted Garlic